cemmanuelonyema/ML_Diabetes/README.md

 ## Objectives:

-- Develop a machine learning model to predict diabetes risk with high accuracy 80% +.
+- Develop a machine learning model to predict diabetes risk with high accuracy, F1 score and Recall of 80% +.
 - Analyze data to identify significant predictors of diabetes.

 ---